 $ reprozip reset

 When editing a configuration file, make sure your changes are as restrictive as possible, modifying only the necessary information.
-Removing important information and changing the structure of the file may cause issues while creating the package or unpacking the experiment.
+Removing important information and changing the structure of the file may cause issues while creating the bundle or unpacking the experiment.

-Creating a Package¶
+Creating a Bundle¶

-$ reprozip pack <package-name>
+$ reprozip pack <bundle>

 .rpz file in the current directory, which can then be sent to others so that the experiment can be reproduced.
 For more information regarding the unpacking step, please see Using reprounzip.